MainlandOre/tanium-docker/README.md

 ## Getting Started

-1. Build image using the following command:
+1. This will compile an image which includes the TaniumClient and a simple boot script.
 ```
 ./build.sh
 ```
-This will compile an image which includes the TaniumClient and a simple boot script.

 2. Start up 5 containers then go checkout your Tanium Console under System Status... you should see your new containers checking in.
 ```